Learn how to make incense using all-natural ingredients: gums, resins, woods, herbs, spices, fruits, seeds, flowers, wines, honey, etc.

 If you want only a loose incense blend for your uses then congratulations you’re done!
 You’ve made your very own all natural incense… enjoy!

-Click here for information on how to heat your loose incense.
+Click here for information on how to heat or burn your loose resin incense.

 Scoop the entire mixture into a glass jar, seal it closed, label it and let it stand at least overnight in a dark, cool space (a drawer or closet usually works well).
 The aging process allows the entire mixture to “synergize,” or merge together as one complex aroma.
 Aging for several days or weeks will create a more matured, blended, and complex aroma.